shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *
+First rule of programming : If it works DON'T touch it.

+* * *

 Me: Why isn't this working? 🤔
 Normal Language: You screwed up over here. 🧐